![]() |

-When the Enterprise discovers a planet that is lush, peaceful, and completely uninhabited, Kirk decides this is an ideal opportunity to give his weary crew some shore leave.
-However, before the first shore leave team can beam down, Kirk receives a report of a strange apparition: a giant white rabbit, followed by a little girl.
-Kirk initially dismisses this report as one of Dr. McCoy's jokes... until McCoy insists that he's serious, and is even able to produce a giant rabbit footprint.
-At this point, Kirk holds the shore leave until further investigation can be made.
+When the Enterprise discovers a world that is lush, peaceful, and completely uninhabited, Kirk decides this is an ideal opportunity to give his weary crew some shore leave.
+Before the first shore leave team can beam down, however, he receives a report of a strange apparition: a giant white rabbit, followed by a little girl.
+Kirk dismisses it as one of Dr. McCoy's jokes... until McCoy insists that he's serious, and he's further able to produce a giant rabbit footprint.
+At this point, Kirk puts all leave on hold until further investigation.

 CHARACTERS

 Capt.
-Kirk: A pleasantly relaxed performance by Shatner.
-For more than half the episode, he reacts mainly with bemusement to the bizarre occurrences around him.
-He is intoxicated by the vision of Ruth, and seems to even enjoy being irritated by the spectre of Finnegan.
-But when events turn dangerous - even deadly - he shifts to the tightly focused captain of earlier episodes.
+Kirk: A pleasantly relaxed performance by William Shatner.
+For more than half the episode, he reacts mainly with bemusement to the bizarre occurrences.
+He is intoxicated by the vision of Ruth, and he even seems to enjoy the irritation of Finnegan, happy at the thought of getting a bit of revenge on his one-time tormenter.
+But when events turn dangerous - even deadly - he shifts to the tightly focused captain of most Season One episodes.

-McCoy: Enjoys a fairly light-hearted installment.
-He gets to have a dalliance with a pretty young yeoman (Emily Banks), and spends most of his part of the episode flirting and enjoying her company.
-Even near the end, when he finds himself in a confrontation with an armed knight, he seems to be playing the part of the yeoman's protector, playacting, not realizing that the situation actually is serious.
+McCoy: He enjoys a dalliance with the much younger Yeoman Barrows (Emily Banks), and much of his time is spent flirting and enjoying her company.
+Even near the end, when he finds himself in a confrontation with an armed knight, he seems to be playing the part of the protector - and there's very much a sense of playacting to the way he approaches the encounter, with him not realizing that the situation is serious.

-Hot Space Babe of the Week: Emily Banks is Yeoman Barrows, one of the more fetching of Trek's random yeomen, in my opinion.
-Discernible character traits are limited, though she does appear to be a bit of a romantic, with fantasies about knights in armor and Don Juan (both of which come back to haunt her in ways she wouldn't have anticipated).
-Her crush on McCoy actually makes a refreshing break from all the young women in the show swooning over either Kirk or Spock.
-Though young, she's not too young for me to believe that she might be interested in the gentlemanly, compassionate, and wryly humorous middle-aged doctor.
+Hot Space Babe of the Week: She seems to be a bit of a romantic, with fantasies about knights in armor and Don Juan (both of which come back to haunt her in ways she wouldn't have anticipated).
+Her crush on McCoy actually makes a refreshing break from all the young women we've seen swooning over Kirk or Spock.
+The age difference is real, and for a rare change is even noted by the show itself, but it isn't so great that I couldn't imagine her being interested in the gentlemanly, compassionate, and wryly humorous middle-aged doctor.

 THOUGHTS

-Come to think of it, "refreshing" is probably the best description of this episode.
-I'll admit up-front that this episode is a personal favorite of mine.
-It's a jaunty, vaguely surreal romp, one that asks the viewers to suspend logic and just enjoy the ride.
+"Refreshing" is probably the best description of this episode.
+I'll admit up-front that this is a personal favorite, probably my single most rewatched episode of the series.
+It's a jaunty, vaguely surreal romp that asks viewers to suspend logic and just enjoy the ride.
 No wonder Spock had to be sidelined this time out!

-With the bulk of it filmed on exterior locations, this is a particularly good-looking episode.
-Studio sets, even well-designed ones, date.
-Country exteriors don't, so this is one '60's Trek episode that could be watched in company with minimal embarrassment.
+It's a particularly good-looking episode, production values benefiting from lots of location shooting.
+Studio sets, even well-designed ones, date, while country exteriors don't.
 Yes, the World War II planes are obviously stock footage, but the editing of the footage with the actors is well-done.
-I initially believed the tiger to be stock footage, too... but aprently it was a tiger that was actually on-set, and William Shatner evidently had to be shown the tiger at feeding time in order to be discouraged from "wrestling" it on camera.
-I suppose in an alternate universe, Shatner got his wish and the rest of the series had his character referred to as "Captain Peg-Leg."
-[Thanks to The Whovian Zorker on OG for pointing that out.]
+I initially believed the tiger to be stock footage, as well... but per Memory Alpha, the animal was actually on-set, with William Shatner evidently needing to be shown the tiger at feeding time to discourage him from "wrestling" it on camera.
+[My thanks to The Whovian Zorker on the now-defunct Outpost Gallifrey for pointing that out.]

 The script, by noted science fiction author Theodore Sturgeon, is a good one.
 It's well-structured, with new questions teasing the viewer at every turn.
-The situation mounts steadily.
 Everything appears ordinary, until an off-hand comment by McCoy creates the first illusion, leading us into the teaser.
-Then everything is more or less normal again, until Kirk beams down and more mysteries are discovered.
-The pace at which new apparitions appear gradually increases, as does the threat level to the regulars.
-Finally, when all has become truly out-of-control, we get answers... ones which fit with everything we've seen thus far.
-It's a tidy little masterpiece of television scripting, and an episode that rewards multiple viewings.
+The pace at which new apparitions appear is slow at first, gradually increasing alongside the threat level to the regulars.
+When the situation spirals completely out-of-control, answers are finally provided... ones that fit with everything we've seen up to that point.
+It's a tidy little masterpiece of television scripting and an episode that rewards multiple viewings.

 Besides, it's kind of nice to see the regulars all having a good time.